karafka/karafka/README.md

   - *responder* - Class name - name of a responder that we want to use to generate responses to other Kafka topics based on our processed data.

 Responders are used to design the response that should be generated and sent to proper Kafka topics, once processing is done.
-It allows programmers to build not only data-consuming apps, but to build apps that consume data and, then, based on the business logic output send this processed data onwards (similary to how Bash pipelines work).
+It allows programmers to build not only data-consuming apps, but to build apps that consume data and, then, based on the business logic output send this processed data onwards (similarly to how Bash pipelines work).

 ```ruby
 class Responder < ApplicationResponder